Gonsolin sharp again, Dodgers blank Mets 2-0 in NL showdown – KION546

 AP Sports Writer

-“Just a little more nervous honestly going into it knowing they’re a good offense,” Gonsolin said.

-The right-hander struck out five and walked one while relying on his fastball more in his first career start against the Mets.
-Gonsolin has allowed two runs or fewer in all 10 starts this year and lowered his ERA to 1.59.
+Gonsolin (6-0) struck out five and walked one in his first career start against the Mets.
+The right-hander has allowed two runs or fewer in all 10 starts and lowered his ERA to 1.59.

-“Wasn’t really throwing anything off speed for strikes, honestly.
-The fastball ultimately was the savior,” Gonsolin said.
-“It’s a good feeling that I can go out there without my best stuff and rely on the defense and let them make great plays like they always do.”

 Craig Kimbrel retired the side in the ninth to close out the Dodgers’ fourth shutout.
 He had allowed runs in his past three outings, but struck out slugger Pete Alonso swinging to earn his 11th save.